GIPF emblem

 Engagement overview — Q2 2026

 Coverage of GIPF's stakeholder universe against the Strategic Plan 2026–2029.
-Two high-priority groups need attention before quarter close.
+Stakeholders are scored quarterly, timed to Board and Committee meetings; the Q3 re-score opens 01 Oct.
 Figures are illustrative placeholder data.

 Total stakeholders